-After lots of experimenting, this IS the Perfect Instant Pot Hard Boiled Egg recipe every time.
+After lots of experimenting, this Perfect Instant Pot Hard Boiled Eggs recipe delivers every time.
 A simple three-part process nails it.
 No more shell cracking while boiling and special tips for high altitude.

 Why Instant Pot Hard Boiled Eggs and Not Traditional?